Distributive-Network/PythonMonkey/README.md

 loaded by `require()` -- in either JavaScript or Python.

 ### Program Module
 The program module, or main module, is a special module in CommonJS.
-In a program module,
+In a program module:
  - variables defined in the outermost scope are properties of `globalThis`
  - returning from the outermost scope is a syntax error
- - the `arguments` variable in an Array-like object which holds your program's argument vector (command-line arguments)
+ - the `arguments` variable in an Array which holds your program's argument vector (command-line arguments)

 ```console